RascalSoftware/RAT-Docs/source/advanced/events.rst

 ===================================
 Handling Events During Calculations
 ===================================
-Sometimes it is useful to be able to monitor the progress or success of a fit in real time for long simulations.
-RAT can send out 'events', which contain different data about the calculation and by writing functions that 'listen' to these events, you can use this information to build various kinds of graphical updates to suit your needs.
+Sometimes, it is useful to be able to monitor the progress or success of a fit in real time for long simulations.
+RAT can send out 'events', which contain different data about the calculation.
+By writing functions that 'listen' to these events, you can use this information to build various kinds of updates.

 ***************************
 Registering Event Listeners